 Blue Sky staff suggest that you wear a swimsuit and t-shirt for your ride.
 Remember to bring shoes (wetsuit, booties, river sandals, aqua socks), hat for sun protection, sunscreen and water.

 photo: Heather Sunderland via flickr

-White water rafting is perfect summer experience to share with your loved ones and Ouzel Outfitters have a suite of trip options that will fit your crews needs.
+White water rafting is perfect summer experience to share with your loved ones and Ouzel Outfitters has a suite of trip options that are sure to fit your crews needs.
 Go on a multiple-day trip down the Rogue, Deschutes, Lower Salmon, John Day, Owhyhee or North Umpqua Rivers.
 Stick to a half-day or full-day trip that lets your see your favorite wilderness area from a new vantage point, or have the professionals at Ouzel put together a private custom trip for your family reunion or a birthday party.

 Ouzel is known for being run by highly organized professionals.
 When you travel with them you get a full-service and fully-outfitted experience.
 This means they provide all of the equipment and meals and help you arrange for anything you might need.
 You can expect the coziest of sleeping bags and extra padding should you choose and overnight excursion and they are happy to accomodate your dietary needs as well.

 $105/Adult for a full-day trip